muhyusranam86/DataScience_Portfolio/README.md

 # A. Introduction
-I am a student in the Data Science Professional Training program at TripleTen Indonesia.
+I am a graduate of the Data Science Professional Training program at TripleTen Indonesia.
 During this program, I successfully completed several projects as part of the TripleTen Indonesia Data Science Professional Training program.

 Following are the highlights of the projects: